opensafely-core/job-server/docs/adr/0013-interactive-templates-repo.md

 ## Context

-We need to support dynamically generating code from user input as part of OSI.
+We need to support dynamically generated code from user input as part of OSI.
-Functionally, this has two main parts: 1) the form the user fills in, and 2 analysis code templates to be rendered with the form data.
+Functionally, this has two main parts: 1) the form the user fills in, and 2) analysis code templates to be rendered with the form data.

 These two parts are tightly coupled - changes to the form data schema needs to